 Cable the controllers to a cluster by using the two-node switchless cluster method or by using the cluster interconnect network.

-Option 1: Two-node switchless cluster
+Option 1: Cable a two-node switchless cluster

 The management, Fibre Channel, and data or host network ports on the controller modules are connected to switches.
 The cluster interconnect ports are cabled on both controller modules.